bazzscript/task-app-test/README.md

     ```

 4.  **Run Drizzle Migrations (for PostgreSQL):**
-    First, generate the migration files:
+    First, generate the migration files (this is not required, you can ignore, the migration has alaready been generated):
     ```sh
     bun drizzle-kit generate
     ```